You can deploy a machine on Microsoft Azure to run ArcGIS Pro. Use this client to connect to your ArcGIS Enterprise and database deployments on Azure.

 Obtain a license from Esri

-To deploy the ArcMap suite of products, you need an ArcGIS Desktop license.
-To deploy ArcGIS Pro, you can use an ArcGIS Desktop or license ArcGIS Pro through the ArcGIS Enterprise portal license.
+To deploy ArcGIS Pro, you can use an ArcGIS Desktop license, or you can license ArcGIS Pro through the ArcGIS Enterprise portal license.

 Once these licenses are available to your account, you can download them from My Esri.